 Whether they are in a designated evacuation zone or not, your tenants will want you to tell them what to do.
 My advice is: Don’t give advice.
 Even if your advice is accurate and well-intended today, the situation, and the official guidance from government officials, could change tomorrow.

-Rather than giving specific advice or instructions, instruct your tenants to follow the instructions of their local emergency management officials, and refer them to the Tampa Bay Regional Planning Council’s Hurricane Guide for preparation tips, shelter lists, and evacuation maps.
+Rather than giving specific advice or instructions, instruct your tenants to follow the instructions of their local emergency management officials, and refer them to the Tampa Bay Regional Planning Council’s Disaster Planning Guide or a Home Evacuation Checklist for preparation tips, shelter lists, and evacuation maps.

 Can we/Should we board up our windows?
 And do we have to pay or it?